NURS 7012 Clinical Practice: Infant and Child Nutrition and Feeding

 Credit Points 10

 Legacy Code 400830

-Description This unit focuses on infant feeding including breast feeding as a significant social and cultural process not just an issue of physiology and nutrition.
-The theoretical component of this unit will focus on the age-appropriate nutrition of infants and young children linked to developmental stages and the role the child and family health professional in supporting families manage associated issues.
+Description This subject focuses on infant feeding including breast feeding as a significant social and cultural process not just an issue of physiology and nutrition.
+The theoretical component of this subject will focus on the age-appropriate nutrition of infants and young children linked to developmental stages and the role the child and family health professional in supporting families manage associated issues.
 All areas of early nutrition will be covered including breastfeeding, use of breast-milk substitutes, introduction of solids and toddler nutrition.
-The knowledge gained in this unit will be consolidated through virtual clinical placement.
+The knowledge gained in this subject will be consolidated through virtual clinical placement.